Ness dig ending in 2024 when focus shifts to post-excavation work

 Post-excavation, like digging, needs funding and a team to carry out the work.
 Donations will continue to help ensure that we can learn all we can from the excavated material and get that knowledge published and shared.

-Donations, for example, have funded the course fees of four Masters by Research (MRes) students and a PhD student, all of whom will be looking at different aspects of the Ness of Brodgar complex.
+Donations so far, for example, have funded the course fees for four Masters by Research (MRes) students and a PhD student, all of whom are looking at different aspects of the Ness of Brodgar complex.

 Public donation has largely brought us this far and while we are always looking to secure other funding, we hope the help of individuals across the world will continue make Ness archaeology happen.

 So, although 2024 will be final opportunity to see the excavations at the Ness of Brodgar, it will not be the last chance to support this extraordinary project.
-We will continue to look closely at evidence from the last 20 years and bring together a detailed narrative for this outstanding Neolithic site.
+Rest assured we will continue to closely examine all the evidence from the last 20 years and bring together a detailed narrative for this outstanding Neolithic site.

 You may also like...